Masterminds (2016 film)

-Masterminds is a 2016 American crime comedy film based on the October 1997 Loomis Fargo robbery in North Carolina.
-Directed by Jared Hess and written by Chris Bowman, Hubbel Palmer and Emily Spivey, the film stars Zach Galifianakis, Owen Wilson, Kristen Wiig, Kate McKinnon, Leslie Jones and Jason Sudeikis.
+Masterminds is a 2016 crime comedy film based on the October 1997 Loomis Fargo robbery in North Carolina.
+Directed by Jared Hess and written by Chris Bowman, Hubbel Palmer and Emily Spivey, it stars Zach Galifianakis, Owen Wilson, Kristen Wiig, Kate McKinnon, Leslie Jones and Jason Sudeikis.

-It premiered in Los Angeles on September 26, 2016 and was theatrically released in the United States on September 30, 2016, by Relativity EuropaCorp Distribution and Relativity Media.
-The film received mixed reviews from critics and grossed $30 million.
+It premiered in Los Angeles on September 26, 2016, and was theatrically released in the United States on September 30, 2016, by Relativity EuropaCorp Distribution and Relativity Media.
+It received mixed reviews and grossed $29.7 million.